Nexuist/Pythabot/readme.txt

 checks for the mask instead of the nick.
 This is so someone cannot just /nick and instantly gain owner privileges.
 Prefix is what you'll start commands with (ex. "^",".").
-It must be one character only.
+It can be as long as you like.
 Quitmsg is the message you want to display when the bot quits.
 This can be anything you'd like.